ablomm/ablomm-cpu/docs/assembler/assignments.md

 ld r1, *(r1 + 24);
 ```

-The location an assignment is defined does not affect the result; expressions do not evaluate registers.
+The location an assignment is defined does not affect the result: expressions do not evaluate registers.

 For example, consider the following: